4829 Private William Mayling, Hertfordshire Regiment

 Died 3rd September 1916 in the 3rd Southern General Hospital, Oxford

 William was the 3rd of the 4 children of Frank Mayling and Sarah Ann née Newell of 26 Ringshall.
-His father Frank was a Forester on the Ashridge Estate.
+His father Frank was a Woodman on the Ashridge Estate.
 William’s siblings were Harriet Ellen Mayling, born 20th October 1890, John Edward (Jack) Mayling, born 10th October 1894 and Doris Mayling, born 19th April 1899.
 By 1911 the family had moved to 24 Ringshall, where his brother John lived for the rest of his life.

 Education at Little Gaddesden School 3

 On 12th April 1899 William, an infant just 3 years old, was entered on the Register of Little Gaddesden School.
 The School Log Book records both tribulations and successes:

 On 6th June 1902 the entry reads: “Am sorry to say that Impeys & Maylings of Ringshall have Chicken Pox.”
 The Impey family at 25 Ringshall, next door to the Maylings, included six year old Herbert Impey.

 The entry for 26th January 1903 names William among the children who distinguished themselves in the annual Diocesan Inspection Religious Knowledge examination.